Rikers Island

 All this comes as it looks increasingly unlikely that New York City officials will shutter Rikers Island by the legally mandated August 2027 deadline.

 Pointing to the fact that capacity at the replacement jails is much less than the current Rikers population, New York City Mayor Eric Adams has repeatedly cast doubt on the plan.
-The capacity of the four borough-based jails intended to replace Rikers Island has grown to 4,160 from the initial 3,300 beds, but even that still falls far short of the roughly 6,300 people incarcerated in New York City jails as of March.
+The capacity of the four borough-based jails intended to replace Rikers Island has grown to 4,160 from the initial 3,300 beds, but even that still falls far short of the roughly 6,500 people who were incarcerated in New York City jails as of October 1.

 The city has also made little progress so far in building the four facilities.
 Costs to build the borough-based jails have ballooned over the past year and documents associated with the Queens and Bronx facilities show that construction may not be completed until 2031.